hasithz/CommRL_docs/docs/Literature_Reviews/DGN.md

 Inspired by DenseNet (Huang et al., 2017), for each agent, the features of all the preceding layers are concatenated and fed into the Q network, so as to assemble and reuse the observation representation and features from different receptive fields, which respectively have distinctive contributions to the strategy that takes the cooperation at different scopes into consideration.

 Like CommNet (Sukhbaatar et al., 2016), DGN can also be seen as a factorization of a centralized policy that outputs actions for all the agents to optimize the average expected return.

+A graph convolutional network (GCN) takes as input the feature matrix that summarizes the attributes of each node and outputs a node-level feature matrix.

+## RELATION KERNEL

+Convolution kernels integrate the feature in the receptive field to extract the latent feature.
+One of the most important properties is that the kernel should be independent from the order of the input feature vectors.
+Mean operation as in CommNet (Sukhbaatar et al., 2016) meets this requirement, but it leads to only marginal performance gain.